-The second annual Ride Sunday will offer three motorcycles as prizes to the top three fundraisers at this year’s motorcycle charity event.
+The second annual Ride Sunday (June 3, 2018) offers three motorcycles as prizes to the top three fundraisers at this year’s motorcycle charity event.

 Ride Sunday is different to most other charity events because it allows riders to organise their own events and nominate their own beneficiary from 55 listed charities.
 The ride is open to all riders on all types of bikes who can create or join an existing ride.